Counselling workshops and groups

 Let's talk about engaging the climate emergency in ways that show care for the climate / world, our close relationships, and our 'internal worlds' of thoughts, emotions, etc.

-We'll use IFS and narrative therapy approaches, humour, acknowledgement of grief, and other approaches to the climate crisis.
+We'll use a narrative therapy and other approaches, humour, and acknowledgement of grief, and other approaches to the Climate Crisis.

 Group details: